Diane Schuur: Career

 In 1996, Schuur appeared as a guest performer on Sesame Street.
 In an interview by Elmo, she answered questions about how a blind person can learn to use other senses to get along in the world.
 In 1998, she was a special guest on "Ray Charles in Concert", a benefit for the Miami Lighthouse for the Blind.
 She performed at Carnegie Hall in a tribute to Irving Berlin in 1988, and again in 1996 in a tribute to Ella Fitzgerald.
 Schuur gave a performance in 1999 to honor Stevie Wonder at The Kennedy Center Honors.
 She sang "I Just Called to Say I Love You" arranged and accompanied by Herbie Hancock.
-Entertainment writer Jake Elyachar rated this as one of the top 20 best performances ever given on the Kennedy Honors series.
+Entertainment writer Jake Elyachar rated this as one of the top 20 best performances ever given on the Kennedy Center Honors series.
 Wonder was visibly emotionally moved by the performance.
 She was awarded the Helen Keller Achievement Award by the American Foundation for the Blind in 2000.
 Late in 2003, Schuur released Midnight, featuring original songs written by Barry Manilow for the album.
 Manilow's long-time songwriting team, which included co-producer Eddie Arkin, and lyricists Marty Panzer, Bruce Susan, and Adrienne Anderson, contributed to the project.
 Manilow produced the album and also performed on it.
 The guest artists were Brian McKnight and Karrin Allyson and it was backed by Tony-winner Bill Elliott and the Bill Elliott Swing Orchestra.
-Her second live album, Diane Schuur: Live In London, was recorded at Ronnie Scott's, a historic jazz club in London's Soho District.
+Her second live album, Diane Schuur: Live In London, was recorded at Ronnie Scott's, a historic jazz club in London's Soho district.
 Scott's is the site of previous live albums by Ella Fitzgerald and Nina Simone.

 Schuur came to Nashville in 2011 for her first country album, The Gathering, produced by Steve Buckingham.
 She said that the album was prompted by thoughts of her father, who loved country music, and also by the success of Ray Charles in the country genre.
 Alison Krauss, Vince Gill, and Mark Knopfler were guest artists.
 Allmusic reviewer Thom Jurek said about The Gathering that while Schuur maintained her signature singing style, "she was also interested in omitting the twang".

 Schuur was Johnny Carson's guest on NBC's The Tonight Show eleven times.
 As of 2015, Schuur had made 23 albums.
 She maintains an active tour schedule, and, as of 2016 and 2017, has booked dates to perform in Rio de Janeiro, São Paulo, Rome, Palermo, Guanajuato, and multiple cities across the United States.

+In February 2024, Schuur on her official site announced the cancellation of an upcoming tour and her decision to step back from performing.
+She revealed the reason as Ménière’s disease, which was impacting her ability to perform.